Scotland's Last Witch: Helen Duncan

 Consequently, she was arrested in 1944 for fear that she would reveal secrets regarding the upcoming Normandy landings.
 Authorities then, discovered that she could legally be tried under the still-active Witchcraft Act of 1735, due to the fact that it made fraudulent spiritual activity triable.

-And so, in the middle of the Second World War, a woman was tried for Witchcraft.
+And so, in the middle of the Second World War, a woman was tried under a Witchcraft Act.

 Helen Duncan was one of the last people to ever be tried under this Witchcraft Act, and was sentenced to nine months in London’s Holloway Prison after conviction.